-Dry eyes occur due to a reduction in the natural oils that lubricate the eye.
-This can be caused by inadequate oil production, blocked glands (the glands or reduce blinking from overuse of screens and computers.
-They symptoms of dry eyes include red, dry and sore eyes, and it is a very common issue especially as we age- about 30% of adults suffer from this problem.
+Dry eyes occur due to a reduction in natural oils that lubricate the eyes.
+This can be caused by inadequate oil production, blocked glands or reduced blinking due to overuse of screens and computers.
+The symptoms of dry eyes include red, dry and sore eyes, and it is a very common issue especially as we age - About 30% of adults suffer from this problem.

 Why do we get dry eyes?

 The oil which lubricates the eye is produced by Meibomian glands.
-Normally the oil is clear and looks like olive oil and it coats the tears which protects our eyes, helping to lubricate the eye for longer periods.
-However with the advent of age or medical conditions such as rosacea, the oil becomes thick and the glands get blocked.
-Less oil is secreted which means that tears evaporate more quickly, especially in windy or air-conditioned environments.
-Using screens and computers compound the problem because we often blink less when we concentrate on a screens, meaning less oil is released.
+Normally the oil is clear and looks like olive oil.
+The oil coats our tears and protects our eyes, helping to lubricate the eye for longer periods.
+However with the advent of age, menopause or inflammatory medical conditions such as rosacea, the oil becomes thick and the glands may become blocked.
+As less oil is secreted, our tears evaporate more quickly, especially in windy or air-conditioned environments.
+This causes the eye to “tear up”as the body tries to fix the problem.
+It also causes dry, red and irritated eyes.
+Computer overuse compounds the problem because we blink less when we concentrate on screens, meaning less oil is released.

-Standard treatments for dry eyes have included hot compresses, artificial tears and occasionally Antibiotics can often help, especially if the underlying cause is an inflammatory condition caused rosacea.
-Supplements such as Omega 3 Fatty Acids and antibacterial ointments can also help.
-However, none of these treatment manage the most common underlying cause, which is Meibomian gland obstruction
+Standard treatments for dry eyes have included hot compresses, artificial tears and occasionally antibiotic.
+These treatments help, especially if the underlying cause is an inflammatory condition such as rosacea.
+Supplements such as Omega 3 Fatty Acids and antibacterial ointments can also assist.
+However, none of these treatment target the most common underlying cause, which is Meibomian gland obstruction.

 How does IPL work for dry eyes?

 Evidence is mounting for the role of IPL in managing dry eyes and ocular rosacea.
-Before proceeding with your treatment, you must seek the approval of an ophthalmologist or optometrist to ensure the procedure is safe for you.
-Dr Grant can provide you with a referral if you are unsure who to see.
+Before proceeding with your treatment, you may require an ophthalmologist or optometrist to ensure the procedure is safe for you.
+Dr Grant can provide you with a referral if required.

 What To Expect